a young baby boy lifting a heavy weight above his head in a deep squat position

 The leading authorities in sports medicine and exercise science have thoroughly examined this question.
 Their conclusions are unanimous and clear.

-The National Strength and Conditioning Association (NSCA), the world’s leading organization on strength and conditioning research, has a definitive position statement.
+The National Strength and Conditioning Association (NSCA), the world's leading organisation on strength and conditioning research, has a definitive position statement.
+After reviewing decades of evidence, they conclude:

 "Research has indicated that strength training, when appropriately supervised and prescribed, is a safe and beneficial method of exercise for children and adolescents."